 Today I Feel Silly

 Today I Feel Silly & Other Moods That Make My Day is a funny and engaging book about the feelings everyone experiences.
 It also gives kid-friendly reasons for why certain feelings happen.
-The writing is entertaining and really allows for easy discussion.
+The writing is entertaining and allows for easy discussion.
 Like the other books, this one emphasizes that all feelings are okay.

 Don't miss the facial expression wheel at the back of the book!
 Students can match eyes and mouths to see how expressions change with each feeling.